Visit Santa Cruz County

 Perched on 45 scenic acres above Seacliff State Beach, the Seascape Beach Resort serves as a “supermarine” haven with its forever-blue horizons and soft Pacific breezes.
 Seascape takes it deeper with its famed In-Suite Spa that makes full-body massage and marine-extract facial treatments a “room service” experience.

-Set to open in September 2025, La Bahia Hotel & Spa is billed as Santa Cruz’s first luxury beachfront resort.
+Now open, La Bahia Hotel & Spa is billed as Santa Cruz’s first luxury beachfront resort.
 La Bahia exudes Spanish-Mediterranean vibes via palatial architecture and romantic ambience.
 Inspired by Santa Cruz’ original saltwater bathhouses, the Moorish-influenced The Spa at La Bahia is the perfect place to get away from it all.
 The Spa’s steam room, ocean-view sauna, Zen deck, and outdoor treatment rooms are simpatico with sand and sea.
 Treatments range from marine-stone and CBD massage to signature skincare, sound and crystal healing and chakra balancing.
 Namaste!

 Pajaro Dunes